josephwkania/will/paper/paper.md

 We looked for pulse simulation software, and we found [seven existing pulse simulators](https://github.com/josephwkania/will#single-pulses).
 However none met all of our needs.
 Many had missing or incomplete documentation, making it impossible to know how to port the software to our data or how to use it.
 Other burst simulators failed to run on our data.
 Finally some simulators only work on synthetic noise, this includes both pulse simulators.
 We then proceeded to develop `WILL` to overcome these problems.
-Will uses [@your] to write and write file files, allowing
+Will uses @Your to write and write file files, allowing
-`WILL` to read both Filerbank and PSRFITS files.
-We also have a [documentation website](https://josephwkania.github.io/will/) which has function documentation as well as example notebooks showing how to create & inject pulses, pulse detection, pulsar analysis, and an example showing `Will` being used with [@SciPy] to optimize filter inputs.
+`WILL` to read both Filerbank [@sigproc] and PSRFITS [@psrfits] files.
+We also have a [documentation website](https://josephwkania.github.io/will/) which has function documentation as well as example notebooks showing how to create & inject pulses, pulse detection, pulsar analysis, and an example showing `Will` being used with SciPy to optimize filter inputs.

 While writing `WILL` we came up with several improvements that improve the usefulness of the synthetic pulses.
 Many pulse simulators attempt to inject a pulse at a given Signal to Noise Ratio (SNR), the notable exception being [FRB Faker](https://gitlab.com/houben.ljm/frb-faker).